Someday (1935 film)

-Someday is a 1935 British romance film, directed by Michael Powell and starring Esmond Knight and Margaret Lockwood.
-The screenplay was adapted from a novel by I. A. R. Wylie.
+Someday (also known as Some Day and Young Nowheres) is a lost 1935 British romance film, directed by Michael Powell and starring Esmond Knight and Margaret Lockwood.
+The screenplay written by Brock Williams, adapted from a novel by I. A. R. Wylie.

-The film is one of eleven quota quickies directed by Powell between 1931 and 1936 of which no print is known to survive.
-It is not held in the BFI National Archive, and is classed as "missing, believed lost".
+Preservation status

-It was an early role for Margaret Lockwood.
+The British Film Institute has classed Someday as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.
+It is one of eleven quota quickies directed by Powell between 1931 and 1936 of which no print is known to survive.

 Plot

-Curley (Knight) is a lift operator in a block of exclusive London apartments.
-Emily (Lockwood) is a cleaning-girl with a client, Canley (Henry Mollison), in the block, and she and Curley are attracted to one another and long to be married, but their poor economic prospects stand in the way.
+Curley is a lift operator in a block of exclusive London apartments.
+Emily is a cleaning-girl with a client, Canley, in the block, and she and Curley are attracted to one another and long to be married, but their poor economic prospects stand in the way.

 Emily has to spend some days in hospital, and Curley wants to treat her when she returns.
 He decides to prepare her a special dinner, using an apartment belonging to a tenant who is away on business and has entrusted Curley with a key to keep an eye on the property in his absence.
 Unfortunately, in the middle of the romantic meal, the apartment owner returns unexpectedly and is furious to discover the unauthorised use of his apartment.
 The situation degenerates into a physical fight, and the apartment owner subsequently files a charge of illegal entry against Curley.
 Things look bleak until the amiable Canley learns what has happened and steps in to set matters right.